-A Licensed Marriage and Family Therapist, Clinical Supervisor, Assistant Professor at Azusa Pacific University and Associate Professor at Bethel University, Mary’s personal mission is her passion to change the divorce statistics and help couples create a deeper and more meaningful connection that will last their lifetime.
+A Licensed Marriage and Family Therapist, Clinical Supervisor, and Assistant Professor at Azusa Pacific University, Mary’s personal mission is her passion to change the divorce statistics and help couples create a deeper and more meaningful connection that will last their lifetime.
 She is also passionate about helping individuals and families live to their greatest potential.
 Mary earned her B.A. from Eastern University, M.S. in Counseling and Human Relations at Villanova University and completed an advanced training certificate, doctoral level, in Marriage, Family and Sex Therapy with the Marriage Council at the University of Pennsylvania, School of Medicine, Department of Psychiatry.
 Mary has been in the counseling field for 29 years with a focus on couples counseling, individuals, and families.
 She continues her training in Couples Therapy from Susan Johnson, and has trained with the Couples Institute, John Gottman, EMDR, Domestic Violence, and Sex Therapy.
 She is currently a member of the California Association of Marriage and Family Therapists and the American Association of Marriage and Family Therapists.

 Mary has extensive training and experience working with the following:

 Sexual Difficulties and Intimacy